Breakfast Club: We’re the future of mobility

 The fact that mobility is strongly influenced by technology is not a new concept.
 Technically, there are a lot of possibilities, but legislation lags behind in certain areas.
 Still, there are a lot of pilots in the works.
 The speed with which the developments are following each other is stabilizing a little, but if a few things come together in terms of technology and regulations, it will go fast.

-In order to provide the attendees with inspiration for the planned discussion, Iskander Smit, Innovation Director at INFO and visiting professor with the Technical University (TU) of Delft, feeds them several possible future scenarios.
-A good example is IKEA’s ‘Spaces on Wheels’ concept that shows how self-driving technologies can contribute to urban mobility.
-SPACE10 (IKEA’s R&D lab) came up with seven different concepts for self-driving spaces, allowing people to go about their business while traveling from A to B. ‘Office on Wheels’ helps commuters to spend their commute usefully and ‘Healthcare on Wheels’ delivers medical professionals to patients instead of the other way around.
+In order to provide the attendees with inspiration for the planned discussion, Iskander Smit, Innovation Director at INFO and a visiting professor with the Technical University (TU) of Delft, feeds them several possible future scenarios.
+A good example is IKEA’s ‘Spaces on Wheels’ concept which shows how self-driving technologies can contribute to urban mobility.
+SPACE10 (IKEA’s R&D lab) came up with seven different concepts for self-driving spaces, allowing people to go about their business while traveling from A to B. ‘Office on Wheels’ helps commuters to spend their commute usefully, and ‘Healthcare on Wheels’ delivers medical professionals to patients instead of the other way around.

 Seamful instead of seamless mobility

 When we discuss the mobility of the future, we often speak of an efficient, completely frictionless journey from A to B. But do we really need such a seamless experience?